IZEA/interview/front_end/README.md

 ## Requirements

--- [ ] Display a paginated list of posts.
+- [ ] Display a paginated list of post titles.
 The data should be retrieved from the [JSONPlaceholder API](https://jsonplaceholder.typicode.com/), and there should be pagination controls to retrieve additional pages of data.
--- [ ] Each post should be able to toggle a side sliding panel/modal that is populated with that user's data.
-You can make this look & behave pretty much however you want, but it should not trigger a full route transition.
+- [ ] Each post should be able to toggle a side sliding panel/modal that is populated with the rest of that post's data.
+You should also include the data of the user related to that post.
+Make this look & behave however you want, but it should not trigger a full route transition.
 - [ ] We are not providing a mock for this, you will need to figure out a design that you feel represents the best user experience.
 - [ ] Do not use a front end framework such as bootstrap, but it's fine to use a utility framework like tailwind or neat.
 - [ ] The UI should be fairly responsive.